Deploy HAProxy Using Podman on Oracle Linux

 Introduction

-HAProxy is a well known, and widely used, open source solution delivering load balancing and proxy services for both HTTP (Layer 7) and TCP (Layer 4) which is achieved by spreading incoming request across multiple servers.
-For more details of the services that HAProxy does and does not provide please refer to the upstream documentation .
-HAProxy can be installed locally on Oracle Linux , or run as a container using Podman.
-This lab describes how to use HAProxy with Podman.
+HAProxy is a well-known and widely used open-source solution that delivers load balancing and proxy services for HTTP (Layer 7) and TCP (Layer 4), achieved by spreading incoming requests across multiple servers.
+The load balancer can also detect if any servers in its pool become unresponsive and automatically stop forwarding incoming traffic to them.
+For more details on the services HAProxy does and does not provide, please refer to the upstream documentation .
+You can install HAProxy locally using packages provided by Oracle or run as a container.
+This tutorial covers the latter using Podman.

 Objectives